clarkbains/1405_Practice_Problems/Docs/Problem_4.md

      * list.`pop(x=len(`list`))` Removes and returns the first item of the array if no `x` value is specified, otherwise removes and returns element at `x`
      * list.`append(x)` Adds `x` to the end of the array
+     * string.`split(val = " ")` returns a list.
+Passing an argument sets the value to split on, which defaults to a space.
+Every occurence of the value to split on is removed, and text in between will be added as a new list element.
      * `len(`list`)` Returns the length of the array.
 2. `{}` is how an empty dictionary is declared in python.
 A dictionary is just like a list, but instead of using numbers as the index, the index can be a text string.
 The index is instead called a key, and the associated value is simply called the value.
 3. `for `var `in` list/dictionary`:` Similar to an `if` block in terms of syntax.
 Will loop through the contained code, setting var to the next element or key in the list/dictionary after each loop.
 Useful to perform an operation on every element.